5 Ways to Observe Veterans Day

 Take time to discuss the Airmen’s motivations for serving, considering their treatment while serving their country.

-"First Female Army Rangers Say They Thought of ‘Future Generations of Women" by Brakkton Booker
+"First Female Army Rangers They Thought of ‘Future Generations of Women" by Brakkton Booker (11th Grade)

 In 2015, Shaye Haver and Kristen Griest became the first two women to graduate from the United States Army Ranger School.
 Women historically have been restricted to wartime support roles, such as serving as nurses and aides, but now they are gaining access to direct combat positions.